 Its roots grow very deep in the ground so as to support its huge body.
 The trunk, which at an early age is greenish, gets brownish with several holes, reaching a height of 20-30 meters and a perimeter of over 20 meters.
 It has broad foliage and dense, almost spherical, and its branches spread out horizontally.
 So it is considered the most valuable tree for shade and, therefore people have always planted it in village squares, near cool springs with gurgling water.

-The largest plane tree in Crete, one of the largest in Greece, is located in Krasi (near Malia) and is really impressive.
-Also, ancient Gortys still hosts the famous evergreen plane tree of Zeus, under which according to mythology, Zeus mated with Europa.
+The largest plane tree in Crete, one of the largest in Greece, is the plane tree in Krasi and is really impressive.
+Also, ancient Gortyn still hosts the famous evergreen plane tree of Zeus, under which according to mythology, Zeus mated with Europa.